-When removing refrigerant from a unit, a recovery process that prevents or minimizes refrigerant loss to the atmosphere is required by law.
+When working on transport refrigeration systems, a recovery process that prevents or minimizes refrigerant loss to the atmosphere is required by law.
+In addition, service personnel must be aware of Federal, State and local regulations governing the use of refrigerants and certification of technicians.

-When a refrigerant is exposed to the atmosphere in the liquid state, it evaporates rapidly, freezing anything it contacts.
-If refrigerant contacts the skin, severe frostbite can result.
+When refrigerants are exposed to the atmosphere in liquid form, they evaporator rapidly, freezing anything they contact.
+If they contact the skin, severe frostbite can result.